 - Central Scotland – this can include the country’s capital city, Edinburgh, as well as Stirling, Loch Lomond and Perthshire.
-This is a nice easygoing route, with more cities and towns than mountains and countryside – it’s great if you want to see the famous sight such as Edinburgh castle or the Kelpies!
+This is a nice easygoing route, with more cities and towns than mountains and countryside – it’s great if you want to see the famous sight such as Edinburgh Castle or the Kelpies!

-- The West Coast and Islands – you can hop between islands on car-friendly ferries to discovery beautiful beaches and tall mountains, or keep to the mainland and explore the busy city of Glasgow.
+- The West Coast and Islands – you can hop between islands on car-friendly ferries to discover beautiful beaches and tall mountains, or keep to the mainland and explore the busy city of Glasgow.
 The west coast without a doubt has the best variety of urban and natural routes to take.

 - Wester Ross – head far north to experience parts of Scotland that almost seem undiscovered!
 Still, serene lochs and towering mountains await you here (included in route 500)

 - Angus – situated between Dundee and Aberdeen, this underrated section of coastline can be made into an entire holiday!
 This coastline is rugged and untamed, in the most perfect way!